Our staff will respond to your query promptly and provide detailed information to your questions.

 - All transport between destinations by buses, trains and boats

-- 50 Degrees North minibus (or similar) which travels weekly between Lom and Aurland.
-This minibus works like a hop-on, hop-off bus and may have only yourselves onboard or up to 10-12 people in addition to the driver.
+- Premium 50 Degrees North mini-coach (or similar) which travels weekly between Lom and Aurland.
+This mini-coach works like a hop-on, hop-off bus and may have only yourselves onboard or up to 10-12 people in addition to the driver.
 Stop along the way for unexpected photo opportunities, National Tourist Route monuments or quick rest stops.

 - Flåm Railway excursion